 - Travel for services

 - Client Assistance

 When submitting claims for reimbursement, the subrecipient's assigned financial risk level designation (see Chapter XXI Subrecipient Monitoring will determine which expense items will need to include supporting documentation.

-All expenses must be allocable, eligible and reasonable.
-CVAD has the right to deny an expense if it not allowable under the funding stream, not necessary, not in the approved budget, or deemed to be unreasonable.
+All expenses must be allocable, allowable, consistent and reasonable.
+Victim Assistance has the right to deny an expense if it not allowable under the funding stream, not necessary, not in the approved budget, or deemed to be unreasonable.

 Payroll of grant funded staff for reimbursement or use as match